Bobcycle/Blog/_posts/2020-10-01-market-volatility.md

 title: Increased risk with more market volatility
 ---

-**Howdy!** This is an example blog post that shows several types of HTML content supported in this theme.
-{: .message }
+The management of risk is an important (if not the most) job of anyone who takes their trading seriously.
+Without proper risk management anyone will become an ex-trader very quickly.

+Under retail traders the most common risk management techniques are stop losses and working with units.
+Whilst some might even go as far as to hedge.
+This is a more advanced method for seasoned traders.

+One thing which does not get mentioned enough is the increased risk during above average market volatility.
+Your risk increases automatically.

+> Volatility does create immense opportunity, but it will also force you to think about your exposure to the market.

-Your risk can increase even when you're doing nothing.
-If the average market volatility is 0,50% with a $1.000.000 portfolio, you will either win or lose 5000$ a day.
-If the market volatility is double (1%) you can either win or lose 10.000$ a day.
+If the average market volatility is 0.50% on an asset with a $1M portfolio you will either win or lose $5000 a day during normal market volatility.
+$$
+1.000.000 x 0,005 = 5000
+$$

-You have increased your risk by doing nothing.
+However, if for some reason the market volatility doubles (to 1.0%) you are automatically prone to lose double the amount.
+You have now increased your risk by a 100% by doing nothing.
-Market volatility is the change of prices per a given time period.

-The only way to do combat this is by halving your exposure ($1.000.000) to the market.
-You have to sell half of your position which makes your exposure $500.000.
+*In this case, the only way to combat this is by halving your exposure to the market. *

+During meetings with profession traders, the manager may ask their traders to sell half of their assets during increased volatility.
+They would have to sell 500k worth of assets if they have a 1M position.